Emulator Issues #12152

 I can create an Android keylayout file to remap a controller to have a 0 key, if needed for replication/testing purposes.

-#3 Updated by Frogperson about 1 month ago
+#3 Updated by Frogperson 4 months ago

 I've been having an issue with my Google Stadia controller where pressing either L or R triggers will also send a full right signal from the main control stick, making games such as Mario Sunshine (which rely heavily on the trigger buttons) basically unplayable.